 You may have trouble with your property solicitor or conveyancer.
 The process of conveyancing essentially includes all of the work that takes place in the period between the seller accepting your offer and completing the sale.
-A conveyancer manages all of things from stamp duty, to drawing the contracts and addressing matters with the Land Registry.
+A conveyancer manages all of the things from stamp duty to drawing the contracts and addressing matters with the Land Registry.
 Finding the right person for this job is crucial to ensuring that you don’t encounter any bumps on the road.

 The seller getting cold feet

 The seller may suddenly pull out of the sale, which is no small issue to overcome.
 People change their mind all the time, and the worst part of it is that you, as a buyer, can hardly do anything about it.
 One possible solution before exchanging contracts is to keep an eye out for more than one property out there, just so that you have options in case this scenario plays out.

 Gazumping occurs when the seller first accepts an offer on their property but then accepts another higher offer from a different buyer.
 Gazumping hurts so much because you waste time and money on solicitors, mortgage applications, etc. Combating gazumping is very difficult, so you need to be mindful of the seller and their honest intentions on the matter.

 Finding the property in poor condition is yet another disappointment buyers experience.
 Getting rid of large items or cleaning up a mess is not a pleasant thing.
 Avoid it by making a point in your purchase agreement that the seller should leave the place in an acceptable condition.

 These are just a few of the most common troubles buyers face on the market.
 The knowledge of them will allow you to deal with them easily or prevent them in the first place.